nezaj/Reference/js_good_parts/chp3_notes.md

 stooge["first-name"]    // "Joe"
 flight.departure.IATA   // "SYD"
 ```
 Attempt to retrieve values from *undefined* will throw a *TypeError* exception.
-This can be guared against with the && operator:
+This can be guarded against with the && operator:
 ```javascript
 flight.equipment                            // undefined
 flight.equipment.model                      // throw "TypeError"